Intelix8996/cdm-project/docs/platform-description.md

 If there are no active requests at the moment and one of `INTn` pins is high then n is latched to `R1` as interrupt vector, `D8` goes high requesting processor to handle interrupt with vector n.

-If there are some active requests at the moment then on falling edge of processor's `Iack` the leftmost trigger with high state is reset and number of next trigger with with high state is latched into `R1` as interrupt vector and then processor `IRQ` line is retriggered.
+If there are some active requests at the moment then on falling edge of processor's `Iack` the leftmost trigger with high state is reset and number of next trigger with high state is latched into `R1` as interrupt vector and then processor `IRQ` line is retriggered.
 This defines interrupt prioritization.

 ### Interrupt Enable Buffer

-This device is addon to `Interrupt Arbiter` that gives ability to disable cartain interrupts.
+This device is addon to `Interrupt Arbiter` that gives ability to disable certain interrupts.

 We can write a byte to it to set new state.
 If we read from it we get current interrupt state.

 Bits in this byte enable or disable certain interrupts:

-+ Bit 0 correspond to INT0
++ Bit 0 corresponds to INT0
-+ Bit 7 correspond to INT7
++ Bit 7 corresponds to INT7

 + If bit is one - interrupt is enabled
 + if bit is zero - interrupt is disabled